adelacvg/NS2VC/README.md

 # NaturalSpeech2_v2

-# This branch is for the tts task, the vc task is in the master branch.
+# This branch is for the tts task, the vc task is in the tts_v2 branch.

 ## Unofficial implementation of <a href="https://arxiv.org/pdf/2304.09116.pdf">NaturalSpeech2</a> for TTS
 ### Dataset